 Additionally, many organizations struggle to extend the standard protection policies they have in place for VMs [virtual machines] to container infrastructure.”

 Previously, users had to manually back up the stateful application data separately from the GKE cluster state data.
-For cluster state data, the users needed to use a custom script to retrieve and store the data in a separate storage bucket.
+The users needed to use a custom script to retrieve and store the data in a separate storage bucket for cluster state data.
 Moreover, they also needed to meet the regulatory requirements so that they could perform backups.
 Additionally, this whole process required more manpower and time.
 Now with the new GKE backup plan, the users can manage data at the container level.
-GKE also provides the user with the option to customize the backup so that consistency of database workload can be maintained all through.
+GKE also allows the user to customize the backup so that consistency of database workload can be maintained all through.

 Google also announced that in the future it will launch a new feature for the GKE which will let its users custom select region for the dual-region buckets so that they can meet the regulatory and compliance requirements.